Max Holden (One Life to Live): Storylines

-Romances and family

 Max Holden arrives to Llanview in 1987 to seek a loan from fellow Texan and family friend Maria Roberts (BarBara Luna), who agreed to give him the money he needed on the condition that Max lure Tina Lord (Andrea Evans) away from her son, Cord (John Loprieno).
-Max soon falls for Tina, while she was still in love with Cord.
-While Max and Tina are marrying in ceremony, she accidentally says Cord's name during her vows, and Max then calls off his relationship with her.
+Max soon falls for Tina, while she is still in love with Cord.
+When Max and Tina are marrying in ceremony, she accidentally says Cord's name during her vows, and Max calls off his relationship with her.
 Max's brother Steve Holden (Russ Anderson) comes to town in 1987 and soon becomes involved with and marries Gabrielle Medina (Fiona Hutchison), Max's ex-girlfriend and mother to his son, Al. Gabrielle still cares for Max, however, and the relationship with Steve falls apart in 1988.
-Later in 1988, at the double wedding of Cord and Tina and Asa and Renée Divine (Patricia Elliott), Steve notices that the wedding cake has been wired to explode.
-Steve throws himself in front to the bomb and is killed when it explodes.
+Steve dies later that year.

-Max falls in love in 1991 with Luna Moody (Susan Batten), with whom he would have twin children, son Francis Thomas and daughter Leslie Diana.
-During his marriage, Max engages in a torrid affair in 1993 and 1994 with Blair Cramer (Kassie DePaiva), who had previously married Asa in a marriage of convenience.
-Luna is killed in 1995, leaving Max widowed.
-Max goes on to enjoy relationships with Maggie Carpenter, as well as a reunion and marriage with Blair and a fling with Kelly Cramer (Gina Tognoni).
+Max falls in love in 1991 with Luna Moody (Susan Batten).
+Luna later gives birth to their twins, Thomas and Leslie Diana.
+During his marriage, Max engages in an affair in 1993 and 1994 with Blair Cramer (Kassie DePaiva), who had previously married Asa in a marriage of convenience.
+Max is widowed when Luna is killed in 1995.
+Max goes on to enjoy relationships with Maggie Carpenter (Crystal Chappell), as well as a reunion and marriage with Blair and a fling with Kelly Cramer (Gina Tognoni).
 He also reunites with Gabrielle, but it does not last.
-From 1999 to 2001, he pretends to be the son of Asa and Renee before being exposed by Todd Manning.
+From 1999 to 2001, he pretends to be the son of Asa and Renée Divine (Patricia Elliott) before being exposed by Todd Manning (Roger Howarth).
 In 2002, in a drunken Las Vegas escapade, he awakes to find himself married to Roxy Balsom (Ilene Kristen), a union that quickly fizzles.

-When son Al dies of liver failure in the fall of 2003, at the advice of Luna's spirit, Max leaves Llanview to be with his and Luna's twins Frank and Leslie in North Carolina.
+When Al dies of liver failure in the fall of 2003, at the advice of Luna's spirit, Max leaves Llanview to be with his and Luna's twins, Frank and Leslie, in North Carolina.
 Max returns in August 2007 for the funeral of Asa and reveals that he, Frank, and Leslie are all living in Gabrielle's home country of Argentina.
-He invites Blair to join him there and kisses her, unaware of her continuing passion for Todd Manning.
-Blair gently rebuffs him.
+He invites Blair to join him there and kisses her, but Blair gently rebuffs him.
 Wishing his best to Blair, Max returns to Argentina.

+Reception

+Charlie Mason from Soaps She Knows placed Max on his list of soap opera recasts that should not have happened, commenting that "Nicholas Walker, best known for playing Trey Clegg on Capitol, is so talented that we would've thought he could play any part.
+But when he was tapped to replace James DePaiva as Llanview's foremost playboy in 1990, we were reminded that nope, some roles can only be played by one actor — in this case, DePaiva, who was enticed to return in '91."